KAI KUH-1 Surion: Design

-The KAI KUH-1 Surion is a twin-engine medium-sized multipurpose rotorcraft, carrying up to nine troops along with a crew of four (two pilots and two gunners in the main cabin area) in a utility transport capacity.
-It has been designed to be rapidly reconfigured to serve different roles, some models are also navalised.
+The KAI KUH-1 Surion is a twin-engine medium-sized multipurpose rotorcraft, carrying up to nine troops, with a crew of four, two pilots and two gunners in the main cabin area, in a utility transport capacity.
+It has been designed to be rapidly reconfigured to serve different roles.
+Some models are navalised.
 The Surion can perform various duties and roles, such as military transport, law enforcement, aerial observation, search and rescue, maritime support, aerial firefighting, and for civilian purposes along with other missions.

 Power is provided by a pair of 1900shp class Hanwha Techwin T700-701K turboshaft engines, a licence-built localized development of the General Electric T700.
 The T700/701K, co-developed by General Electric and Hanwha Techwin, is the first rear-drive variant of the T700 engine and features a -701D common core, high-efficiency counter-rotating power turbine, and a new FADEC system.
-The exhausts of the engines are equipped with large infrared suppressors; these have been adapted from those used on the AS332.
-Airbus Helicopters manufactures various elements of the Surion's transmission; the lower-than-intended level of indigenous production of these components has been a point of controversy.
+The exhausts of the engines are equipped with large infrared suppressors.
+These have been adapted from those used on the AS332.
+Airbus Helicopters manufactures elements of the Surion's transmission.
+The lower-than-intended level of indigenous production of these components has been a point of controversy.

-The Surion is equipped with various survivability and damage reduction features.
+The Surion is equipped with survivability and damage reduction features.
 Both the airframe and the cockpit have been made bulletproof against small arms fire.
-The airframe, tail rotor, and the rotor blades used on both the main and tail rotors are of a crashworthy construction; anti-explosion sealed fuel tanks are also used.
+The airframe, tail rotor, and the rotor blades used on both the main and tail rotors are of a crashworthy construction.
+It has anti-explosion sealed fuel tanks.
 The main gearbox is capable of flying for a limited period after suffering the loss of lubricating oil.
-Various electronic defensive measures are incorporated onto the Surion, such as a countermeasures dispenser system (CMDS), radar warning receiver (RWR), laser warning receiver (LWR).
+Electronic defensive measures are incorporated onto the Surion, such as a countermeasures dispenser system (CMDS), radar warning receiver (RWR), laser warning receiver (LWR).

 British firm Cobham plc provides navigation and communication equipment for the Surion.
 Sandle Avionic's HeliTAWS multi-hazard avoidance system is installed on Surions in police service.
 Elbit Systems of Israel produces the helmet mounted display (HMD) used on the Surion, the HMD allows the crew to conduct full day-and-night operations.